 - 1. These guidelines shall apply only to businesses which occupy the ground or street levels of the buildings in the area where the Pike Plan Canopies are present. - 2.
 Each business shall be entitled to two (2) signs to identify and locate its establishment.
 One (1) on the front of the canopy parallel to the street, and one (1) under the canopy perpendicular to the street. - 3.
 Flashing, moving, or intermittently illuminated signs or advertising signs are prohibited. - 4.
 No internally lighted or neon signs are permitted. - 5.
-All signs shall be constructed of wood, with painted or applied lettering, or lettering may be routed.
-No metal or plastic signs are permitted. - 6.
-Lettering must conform to style of middle 1800's or early 1900's. - 7.
 Minimum and maximum distances and dimensions are graphically displayed below.